 This way your package will be used until its original maintainer updates his public package to

-The security starts in your environment, for such thing we totally recommend read 10 npm Security Best Practices and follow the recommendation.
+Security starts in your environment.
+For such things we recommend reading 10 npm Security Best Practices and following the steps outlined there.

-By default all packages are you publish in Verdaccio are accessible for all public, we totally recommend protect your registry from external non authorized users updating
+By default all packages you publish in Verdaccio are accessible for all users.
+We recommend protecting your registry from external non-authorized users by updating the

 packages: '@my-company/*': access: $authenticated publish: $authenticated '@*/*': access: $authenticated publish: $authenticated '**': access: $authenticated publish: $authenticated

-That way, nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface.
+That way, nobody can access your registry unless they are authorized, and private packages won't be displayed in the web interface.

 email@example.com the tokens have no expiration date.
 For such reason we introduced in the next